wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.5.1 =
+* Further tweaks for SSL compatability on servers with missing CA bundles

 = 1.5 =
 * Use WordPress HTTP POST function for the call to the mediaburst API, should